aces/Loris/modules/document_repository/test/TestPlan.md

    [Manual Testing]
 8. Download a file and check the content.
    [Manual Testing]
-9. Add files in repository to test search according to file name, file type, version, site and uploaded by.
+9. Add files in the repository to test search according to file name, file type, version, site and uploaded by.
    [Manual Testing]
 10. Check that when performing a search without global filtering, the categories containing the resulting files (and only those) are shown in a list format.